pmundhra/plum-ems/docs/current-state.md

 - **2025-12-14**:
   - Closed T055 by adding `env_configs/env.example` plus local/staging/production overrides and updating the README instructions so developers know how to seed `.env`.

+- **2025-12-15**:
+  - Completed T046 by making the insurer gateway handler delay `insurer.request.retry` events for the orchestrator-calculated backoff before calling the gateway.
+  - Confirmed orchestrator retry limits still send terminal failures to `insurer.request.dlq`, giving the DLQ visibility for manual intervention when needed.

 ## Notes